- GE CLAS Core courses and earning a degree

 - Frequently Asked Questions

-Any student who wishes to earn a BA, BS, BFA, or BM degree must complete a major and all the General Education CLAS Core requirements as indicated on the student's degree audit.
+Any student who wishes to earn a BA, BS, BFA, or BM degree from the College of Liberal Arts and Sciences must complete a major and all the General Education CLAS Core requirements as indicated on the student's degree audit.
 Other graduation requirements that a student must complete include the needed grade point averages and the fulfillment of the CLAS and UI residence requirements.
+See Earning a degree for additional information.

 - The General Education (GE) CLAS Core policies apply to all students earning a degree from CLAS, regardless of the student's major.